-Conduktor platform requires a license to enable features beyond the base features.
+Conduktor requires a license to enable features beyond the base features.
 The license can be put in the environment variables (this is recommended), or into the

 As an environment variable